Ollie-C/bookmarkd/README.md

 - User is currently unable to edit links
 - Currently no search/filter functionality
-- No testing design beyond a certain number of pages (navigation bar is not limited)
+- Pagination navbar not capped, may cause aesthetic issues if number of pages goes beyond 6 or 7

 ### Notes